Becoming Nature (2018)

 60x16 cm

-Sculpture, installation, body cast in cement and plaster, dead branches, soil
+Sculpture, installation, body cast in cement and plaster, dead branches, soil 5 x 3 meters

 Conceptually, I draw inspiration from Édouard Glissant’s writing, specifically Poetics of Relation, his conception of Rhizomatic and fluid identity, and ideas of rootedness and uprootedness.
 Ishaq’s practice incorporates land and soil, recognizing its symbolic significance as both a beginning and an endpoint, a transtemporal portal, an archive of migration.